axibase/atsd-use-cases/IRSTaxFilings_2018/README.md

 ### Visualization

-ChartLab is a data visualization sandbox that uses a simple declarative syntax for creating chart.
-It is designed to be used by anyone, but a basic understanding of the key concepts and settings helpful here.
+ChartLab is a data visualization sandbox that uses a simple declarative syntax for creating charts.
+It is designed to be used by anyone, but a basic understanding of the key concepts and settings is helpful here.
 Full ChartLab documentation may be accessed [here](https://axibase.com/products/axibase-time-series-database/visualization/widgets/); this article will demonstrate the process of using data stored in ATSD to create multiple visualizations using the same dataset.
 Each chart will be shown with its configuration and a brief explanation of the particularities therein.

 #### Configuration 1: Time Series Line Graph